-We also learn the backstory of Jessica Cruz.
+We also learn her backstory.
 While hunting in the forest with some friends, they encounter a couple of men burying a body.
 While her friends were killed, she fled.
 Her running away is the only reason why she survived.
 She had been hiding in her apartment for several years, since the attackers were never identified, and feared that they would find her.
 She never went to the police, or told anyone.
 It is this fear that attracted the ring toward her.

-What’s important to understand is that the ring was attracted to Jessica Cruz because of her overwhelming fear that she couldn’t control.
+What’s important to understand is that the ring was attracted to her because of her overwhelming fear that she couldn’t control.
 This made her the ring’s puppet.
 She was not wielding the ring, but rather the ring was wielding her.
-Be sure to acquire Justice League issue 30 to see Jessica Cruz, um, cruise her way through fear and into courage.
+Be sure to acquire (Affiliate Link) Justice League issue 30 to see Jessica Cruz, um, cruise her way through fear and into courage.

 In her role as a Green Lantern, Jessica possesses the ability to imagine and manage any entity or situation.
 However, this power might also manifest her most awful fears and concerns, which prevent her from deciding what to do.
 It remains a relentless battle for Jessica as she combats her own personal demons even while striving to save the earth.